thu-ml/tianshou/docs/tutorials/batch.rst

 .. note::

     Do not get confused with ``Batch.is_empty`` and ``Batch.empty``. ``Batch.empty`` and its in-place variant ``Batch.empty_`` are used to set some values to zeros.
-Check the api documentation for further details.
+Check the API documentation for further details.

 Length and Shape
 ----------------

 The most common usage of ``Batch`` is to store a Batch of data.
-The term "Batch" comes from deep learning community to denote a mini-batch of sampled data from the whole dataset.
+The term "Batch" comes from the deep learning community to denote a mini-batch of sampled data from the whole dataset.
 In this regard, "Batch" typically means a collection of tensors whose first dimensions are the same.
 Then the length of a ``Batch`` object is simply the batch-size.

 If all the leaf nodes in a ``Batch`` object are tensors, but they have different lengths, they can be readily stored in ``Batch``.
 However, for ``Batch`` of this kind, the ``len(obj)`` seems a bit ambiguous.
 Currently, Tianshou returns the length of the shortest tensor, but we strongly recommend that users do not use the ``len(obj)`` operator on ``Batch`` objects with tensors of different lengths.